 If you provide contact information, the Library may contact you to clarify your comment or question, or to learn about your level of customer satisfaction with library services.

-Any credit card information you provide for fines and fees or services is secure and used only for that intended purpose.
+Any credit card information you provide for fees or services is secure and used only for that intended purpose.

 Information Collected and Stored Automatically